StefanT12/SOLID2/README.md

 # Solution:

-By adhering to the single responsibility principle, each class should do one thing only:
+By adhering to the single responsibility principle, each class should do one thing only, E.G

+Main classes
-        #Terminal - processes Vehicle
+  Terminal - processes Vehicle
-        Employees - holds employee data & functions to change it RegularLocation - prepares vehicle for embarking
+  Employees - holds employee data & functions to change it RegularLocation - prepares vehicle for embarking (there are multiple such locations such as GasStation or ArrivalLocation)
-        EmbarkLocation - embarks the vehicles (multiple embark locations for multiple types of vehicles) Dock - holds the ferry & methods to change it with another ferry Ferry - holds the ferry data (places occupied/free) & methods to change it
+  EmbarkLocation - embarks the vehicles (there multiple embark locations for multiple types of vehicles) Dock - holds the ferry & methods to change it with another ferry Ferry - holds the ferry data (places occupied/free) & methods to change it
   FerryTrafficSimulation - simulates the ferry trafic (when one ferry is full, it will be replaced with an empty randomly generated one)

-        #RegularLocations:
+RegularLocations:
-              ArrivalLocation - processes the payment for embarking GasStation - refuels gas based vehicles
-              RechargeLocation - recharges electric based vehicles
-              CustomsLocation - inspects the vehicles that have cargo (Van, Truck)
+  ArrivalLocation - processes the payment for embarking GasStation - refuels gas based vehicles RechargeLocation - recharges electric based vehicles CustomsLocation - inspects the vehicles that have cargo (Van, Truck)